brooklabteam/Kettenburg_mada-bat-picornavirus/IQtree_phylogenies/ML_IQtree_directions.md

 The best models for the phylogenetic trees are losted below:

 ```
-Best model and threads for bat picornavirus all genomes:
+Best model for bat picornavirus all genomes:
-Best model and threads for caliciviridae refseq all genomes:
-Best model and threads for cardiovirus all genomes:
+Best model for cardiovirus all genomes:
-Best model and threads for hepatovirus all genomes:
+Best model for hepatovirus all genomes:
-Best model and threads for kobuvirus all genomes:
+Best model for kobuvirus all genomes:
-Best model and threads for kunsagivirus all genomes:
+Best model for kunsagivirus all genomes: TIM2e+R2
-Best model and threads for mischivirus all genomes:
+Best model for mischivirus all genomes:
-Best model and threads for sapelovirus all genomes:
+Best model for sapelovirus all genomes:
-Best model and threads for sapovirus all genomes:
+Best model for sapovirus all genomes:
-Best model and threads for teschovirus all genomes:
+Best model for teschovirus all genomes:
-Best model and threads for polymerase summary tree:
+Best model for polymerase summary tree:
 ```
 ---